 Have you ever had a life-changing moment?
 I had one of those “moments” a few weeks ago.
 A moment that has completely changed my life forever.
-For those of you that do not know yet, I quit my job in pursuit of becoming an entrepreneur.
+For those of you that do not know yet, I quit my job in pursuit of becoming a successful entrepreneur.
 This has been a burning desire my entire life and for some reason, I always thought it was too risky.
 I have now been self-employed for almost a month and I want to tell you all about it!

 Since graduating college I have had some pretty awesome jobs along the way.
 Two of my favorites were UPS Delivery Driver and Jail Deputy.
 Both these career positions came with great pay and benefits.
 I can honestly say for a majority of the time I was very happy working those jobs.